viklund/courses/rnaseq/labs/isoform-denovo.md

 *	You are using fastq files.
 *	You are using paired end data.
-*	The RNA seq data that we use in this exercise is not strand specific.
+*	The RNA-seq data that we use in this exercise is not strand specific.

 In general to fully use the potential of a program it is worthwhile to read the manual and use the correct flags.
-As an example **Trinity** handle strand specific RNA which reduces the complexity of the algorithm and produces better results.
+As an example, **Trinity** handles strand specific RNA-seq data, which reduces the complexity of the algorithm and produces better results.

 For this exercise we are using the stable 2014-07-17 version of Trinity.
 The minimal line to run that version of trinity is: